Chris McCausland

 Christopher John McCausland (born 15 June 1977) is an English actor and comedian.
 He is known to television audiences for his role as Rudi in the CBeebies show Me Too!.
-He regularly appears at comedy venues around the UK, including The Comedy Store.
+He regularly appears at comedy venues including The Comedy Store.
 McCausland is blind due to retinitis pigmentosa.

-In December 2024, McCausland won series 22 of BBC's Strictly Come Dancing, with professional dancer Dianne Buswell and followed by a BAFTA award in 2025.
+In December 2024, McCausland won series 22 of BBC's Strictly Come Dancing, with professional dancer Dianne Buswell, and received a BAFTA award in 2025.

 Early life

 Christopher John McCausland was born on 15 June 1977 and grew up in West Derby Village in Liverpool.
 He has a younger sister.
 He has lived in Surbiton, near Kingston upon Thames, since 1996, after moving there to study at Kingston University.
 He graduated in 2000, with a BSc Honours in Software Engineering.
 After a spell as a web developer, deteriorating eyesight prompted a change of direction and he worked in sales for a number of years, during which time he first performed stand-up comedy in 2003.